Casper: Accelerating Stencil Computation using Near-cache Processing: Abstract

 \section{Abstract}

-\rbc{Stencil computation is one of the most used kernels in a wide variety of scientific applications, ranging from large-scale weather prediction to solving partial differential equations.} Stencil computations are \rbc{characterized by three unique properties}: (1) low arithmetic intensity, (2) limited temporal data reuse, and (3) regular and predictable data access pattern.
-As a result, stencil computations are typically bandwidth-bound workloads, which only experience limited benefits from the deep cache hierarchy of modern CPUs.
+\rbc{Stencil {computations} {are commonly used} in a wide variety of scientific applications, ranging from large-scale weather prediction to solving partial differential equations.} Stencil computations are \rbc{characterized by three properties}: (1) low arithmetic intensity, (2) limited temporal data reuse, and (3) regular and predictable data access pattern.
+As a result, stencil computations are typically bandwidth-bound workloads, which experience {only} limited benefits from the deep cache hierarchy of modern CPUs.

-In this work, we propose \mech, a near-cache accelerator consisting of specialized stencil compute units connected to the last-level cache (LLC) of a traditional CPU. \mech~is based on two key ideas: (1) avoiding the cost of moving rarely reused data through the cache hierarchy, and (2) exploiting the regularity of the data accesses and the inherent parallelism of the stencil computation to increase the overall performance. \rbc{With minimal changes in LLC address decoding logic and data placement,} \mech~performs stencil computations at the peak bandwidth of the LLC. \rbc{We show that, by tightly coupling lightweight stencil compute units near to LLC, \mech~improves performance of stencil kernels by $1.65\times$ on average, while reducing the energy consumption by $35$\% compared to a commercial high-performance multi-core processor.
-Moreover, \mech~provides a $37\times$ improvement in performance-per-area compared to a state-of-the-art GPU.}
+In this work, we propose \mech, a near-cache accelerator consisting of specialized stencil {computation} units connected to the last-level cache (LLC) of a traditional CPU. \mech~is based on two key ideas: (1) avoiding the cost of moving rarely reused data {throughout} the cache hierarchy, and (2) exploiting the regularity of the data accesses and the inherent parallelism of stencil {computations} to increase overall performance.
+With {small} changes in LLC address decoding logic and data placement, \mech~performs stencil computations at the peak \rbca{LLC bandwidth}. \rbc{We show that by tightly coupling lightweight stencil {computation} units near LLC, \mech~improves performance of stencil kernels by $1.65\times$ on average ({up to $4.16\times$}) compared to a commercial high-performance multi-core processor, while reducing {system} energy consumption by $35$\% on average ({up to $65\%$}). \mech~provides $37\times$ ({up to $190\times$}) improvement in performance-per-area compared to a state-of-the-art GPU.}